isomerpages/mol-services/_government-services/06-manage-finances/06d-health-expenses.md

       <input type="checkbox" id="flexi-save">
       <label class="tab-label" for="flexi-save">Flexi-MediSave for Seniors </label>
       <div class="tab-content">
-   <p> Under this <a href="https://www.cpf.gov.sg/members/FAQ/schemes/Healthcare/MediSave/FAQDetails?category=Healthcare&group=MediSave&folderid=13015&ajfaqid=2189521">scheme</a>, you can use your MediSave or your spouse’s MediSave (if he/she is also aged 60 and above) more flexibly for outpatient medical care, up to $200 a year.</p><p>Seniors can use their MediSave at polyclinics, Specialist Outpatient Clinics and CHAS GP clinics.</p>
+   <p> Under the  <a href="https://www.cpf.gov.sg/members/FAQ/schemes/Healthcare/MediSave/FAQDetails?category=Healthcare&group=MediSave&folderid=13015&ajfaqid=2189521">Flexi-MediSave Scheme</a>, you or your spouse can use your MediSave (if you and/or your spouse are <b>aged 60 and above</b>) more flexibly for outpatient medical care, up to $200 a year.</p><p>Seniors can use their MediSave at polyclinics, Specialist Outpatient Clinics and CHAS GP clinics.</p>
       </div>
     </div>
   </div>